 The healthy housing needs of each state are unique and varied.
 Taking time to learn more about your local landscape and the data, stakeholders, resources, and policies that may exist or be available to you can only serve to enhance your efforts, regardless of whether you’re just starting out or if you’re a well-established leader.
 Collected below are a few suggested ways to learn more about what’s going on in your state.
 Additionally, consider exploring some of NCHH’s other state-specific resources such as the Case Studies and Model Policies section or the other state webpages to learn more about efforts taking place elsewhere across the country, potential opportunities for regional collaboration, and perhaps even check out how your state compares.

 Get the Facts

-NCHH has created healthy housing profiles for each U.S. state, the District of Columbia, and Puerto Rico, for use by policy makers and advocates across the country.
+NCHH has created healthy housing profiles for each U.S. state, the District of Columbia, and several U.S. territories, for use by policymakers and advocates across the country.
 Each fact sheet offers eight statistics about the state-specific healthy housing situation and provides information as to which of 11 programs at CDC, HUD, and EPA are currently funding your state efforts.
 Most information was found from federal or state governments, and each fact is hyperlinked back to the source material.
 Click on the image to the right or browse through all of the fact sheets here.

 Find Local Data